 - Meet outcomes and strategies for shaping the profession and establishing CMAA as the authoritative voice for the profession.

-CMAA Local Chapters are expected to align their positions with those of the national organization.
+CMAA Chapters are expected to align their positions with those of the national organization.

 These statements may be amended and added to over time using the process defined at the end of the document.